platformsh/platformsh-docs/src/overview/pricing.md

 If you wonder if a specific setup would fit in a plan, don't hesitate to contact our support.

 ## Enterprise

-Enterprise plans start at around $1000 a month.

 For a price lower than traditional managed hosting, you get included development and staging environments, as well as triple redundancy on every element of the stack with: